The Best Watercolor Paints for Beginners

 There are 2 versions: Hydrus and Radiant.
 Hydrus is pigment-based and more lightfast.
 Radiant is dye-based and more translucent.
 Both sets can be used for watercolors.

-Any time your painting feels a little flat, try adding a tiny bit of liquid watercolors for a fun punch.
+Any time your painting feels a little flat, add a bit of liquid watercolor for a fun punch.

-Pros: These colors are so bright and perfect for adding a pop of color.
+Pros: These bright colors are perfect for adding a pop of color.
 A little goes a long way, so these last forever.

 Cons: Liquid watercolor paint can be harder to re-wet when dried.